-President Debbie Ash called the meeting to order at 7:00 p.m.
+President Larry Wall called the meeting to order at 7:00 p.m.

-Tracy Williamson presented confirmation of Quorum with $\underline{20}$ members and $\underline{1}$ guest in attendance.
+Tracy Williamson presented confirmation of Quorum with $\underline{23}$ members and $\underline{1}$ guest in attendance.
 She also gave proof of notice of meeting more than 20 days in advance with the meeting being advertised in branches, LCU website, Facebook and the Gravelbourg Tribune.

-President Debbie Ash appointed Carmen Ellis as Secretary of the meeting.
+President Larry Wall appointed Carmen Ellis as Secretary of the meeting.

-Christine Cronan/Marcia Clermont: Moved to adopt the agenda as presented.
+Debbie Ash/Marcia Clermont: Moved to adopt the agenda as presented.

 Carried.

-Laura Greffard/Aline Dumont: Moved that the minutes of the last annual meeting be adopted as presented.
+Christine Cronan/Aline Dumont: Moved that the minutes of the last annual meeting be adopted as presented.
 Carried.

-Debbie Ash presented the Board of Directors report.
+Larry Wall presented the Board of Directors report.

-Tracy Williamson stated she is available for any questions on the Management discussion & analysis report.
+Tracy Williamson presented & stated she is available for any questions on the the Management discussion & analysis report.